 Plants and Wildlife

 A variety of trees and shrubs grow along the Willamette River, and native wildflowers sometimes dot lonely gravel bars or grassy benches.
 The defining tree along the river is the black cottonwood, which frequently lines the shore.
-Oregon ash also is widespread, as are Pacific willow and red alder.
-Pacific willow is a common sight on gravel beach areas, and on gravel bars and islands.
-Lower shrubs such as red osier dogwood can be seen as well.
-Of course, what often is growing along the riprapped banks of the river is Himalayan blackberry, an invasive species that can choke out native plants.
+Oregon ash also is widespread, as are Pacific willow and red osier dogwood.
+Pacific willow, scoulers willow, and other willow species are are common sights on gravel beach areas, and on gravel bars and islands.
+Many other plant species are found along the floodplain including Ninebark, Nootka Rose, Douglas Spirea,

-Common mammals include Black-tailed Deer, Beaver, River Otter, Coyote, and introduced species such as Nutria.
+Common mammals include Black-tailed Deer, Beaver, River Otter, Mink, Coyote, and introduced species such as Nutria.
 Bobcat and Cougar are also sometimes present, though relatively rare along the river corridor.

 You will also find fresh water mussels in the areas along the Upper and Mid-river.